gopro/labs/docs/control/tech/README.md

 ### Prohibited Formatting Rule
 Never use ! followed by any lowercase character, e.g. !mP is not a valid commmand.

+If asked: take a photo and repeat every 10 minutes

+Example BAD:
+!mP!S!2N!600R  ❌ This is meaningless as ! is using for action commands and there are not lowercase actions.

+Example GOOD:
+mP!S!2N!600R  ✅ This sets the mode to Photo, takes a photo, sleeps 10 minutes and repeats

+### Prohibited Photo Script Behavior
+Never use !xE to end an action following !S if you are using single Photo mode.
+Photos do not have an end action.
+End actions are for video modes and timelapse modes.

+If asked: starting at 5am take a photo and shut off 5 seconds later, then repeat every half hour until 6pm, repeat each day

+Example BAD:
+<05:00>18:00!05:00NmP!S!5E!1800R  ❌ The !5E is meaningless as the photo that is taking with !S is completes immediately

+Example GOOD:
+<05:00>18:00!05:00NmP!S!5N!1800R  ✅ The !5N adds a pause have the !S that takes the photo

 ## Troubleshooting